Student Spotlight: Steve Howland, Portland State University

 My transportation hero is Dr. Evelyn Blumenberg at UCLA.
 Her work around transportation and low-income populations has been an inspiration for me since I was an undergrad.
 While there are many people who research low-income populations and transportation, she has been at the forefront of focusing on transportation beyond transit which is incredibly important to understanding the true nature of how low-income populations get around.

-This is the first in a series of monthly Student Spotlights we'll be shining on students that are involved TREC (Transportation Research & Education Center at PSU), NITC (National Institute for Transportation & Communites) and IBPI (Initiative for Bicycle and Pedestrian Innovation).
+This is the first in a series of monthly Student Spotlights we'll be shining on students and alumni that are involved TREC (Transportation Research & Education Center at PSU), NITC (National Institute for Transportation & Communites) and IBPI (Initiative for Bicycle and Pedestrian Innovation).